-- RG 000.11 To be a buy now pay later contract, the credit contract must be part of a buy now pay later arrangement.
-A buy now pay later arrangement is an arrangement or series of arrangements where: - (a) a merchant supplies goods or services to a consumer; - (b) a third person (buy now pay later provider) pays the merchant, directly or indirectly, some or all the price for that supply of goods or services; and - (c) there is a contract between the consumer and the buy now pay later provider to provide credit to the consumer in connection with that supply of goods and services (the buy now pay later contract): s13D of the National Credit Code. - RG 000.12 To be a buy now pay later arrangement, it does not matter: - (a) if there are any fees or charges payable by the consumer or merchant in connection with the arrangement; - (b) if the contract is a continuing credit contract; - (c) if the merchant, consumer, and buy now pay later provider are not all parties to one contract; or - (d) when the payment occurs (this can be before, at, or after the supply of goods and services). - RG 000.13 The requirement under s5(1)(c) of the National Credit Code that a charge is or may be made for the provision of credit does not apply to buy now pay later contracts.
-Certain exclusions under the National Credit Code also do not apply: see RG 000.9(a)-RG 000.9(b). - RG 000.14 The buy now pay later provider may pay for the goods or services indirectly, such as through a payment service provider.
+- RG 281.11 To be a buy now pay later contract, the credit contract must be part of a buy now pay later arrangement.
+A buy now pay later arrangement is an arrangement or series of arrangements where: - (a) a merchant supplies goods or services to a consumer; - (b) a third person (buy now pay later provider) pays the merchant, directly or indirectly, some or all the price for that supply of goods or services; and - (c) there is a contract between the consumer and the buy now pay later provider to provide credit to the consumer in connection with that supply of goods and services (the buy now pay later contract): s13D(1) of the National Credit Code. - RG 281.12 To be a buy now pay later arrangement, it does not matter: - (a) if there are any fees or charges payable by the consumer or merchant in connection with the arrangement; - (b) if the contract is a continuing credit contract; - (c) if the merchant, consumer, and buy now pay later provider are not all parties to one contract; or - (d) when the payment occurs (this can be before, at, or after the supply of goods and services): s13D(3) of the National Credit Code. - RG 281.13 The requirement under s5(1)(c) of the National Credit Code that a charge is or may be made for the provision of credit does not apply to buy now pay later contracts.
+Certain exclusions under the National Credit Code also do not apply: see s13B(2)(b) of the National Credit Code and RG 281.9(a)-RG 281.9(b).